• Skip to content

 SSRIs are an effective treatment for anxiety, which is common among autistic people.

-Also, autistic people have some similar characteristics to people with OCD, including repetitive behaviour, special interests and a preference for routines.
+Also, autistic people have some characteristics similar to those of people with OCD, including repetitive behaviour, special interests and a preference for routines.
 SSRIs are effective for treating OCD, so researchers believe that they might also improve similar characteristics in autistic people.

 What does SSRI therapy involve?